SWDevB/MaterialApi/README.md

 * Exemplary Unit Tests using xUnit

 ### Out of Scope
 The here mentioned things are currently out of scope because my main focus is to get some experience in using ASP.NET Core and RavenDB.
-But of cf course they would increase the quality of the API and I tackle them later
+But of cf course they would increase the quality of the API and I might tackle them later
 * Authentication
 * Additional repository layer between service and database access
 * Filtering for all properties instead of the currently provided simple name only filter